-'''

-blockMesh -case conjugateDomain

-blockMesh -case heatedCylinder
+blockMesh -case conjugateDomain blockMesh -case heatedCylinder

-'''

-Next step is to specify which boundary-type each boundary should have.
+Next step is to specify which type each boundary should be.
 This is done according to the problem specification.
-Open file conjugateDomain/constant/polyMesh/boundary and set the boundary conditions.
-Since the solution is symmetric according to the down surface a standard symmetric OpenFOAM boundary condition is used, symmetryPlane.
+Open file conjugateDomain/constant/polyMesh/boundary and set the conjugateDomain case boundary conditions.
+Since the solution is symmetric accoring to the down surface a standard symmetric OpenFOAM boundary condition is used, symmetryPlane.
 This boundary condition mirrors the plane solution at the specified boundary: